aitoehigie/Auto-Email-Support-For-Stripe/README.md

 - Email processing in the background
 - Command-line interface for monitoring and management

+### Troubleshooting

+If you encounter any issues, refer to the [Troubleshooting Guide](TROUBLESHOOTING.md) which includes:
+- Sample log entries for common scenarios
+- Solutions for typical problems
+- Log directory information

 ### System Components

 - **Email Service**: Handles email fetching and sending